2017 Junior Lord Mayor Competition

 State Library of Victoria's early Melbourne and Victoria teaching and learning resources are supported by a range of activities.
 The inquiry units explore the historical significance of places, people and ideas in Victoria.
 They are based on the e5 Instructional Model and align with the Australian Curriculum and AusVELS.

 Making of Melbourne resource kit

 Who founded Melbourne?
-(PDF), part of The Making of Melbourne resource kit for schools, produced by the City of Melbourne and Melbourne Day Committee.
+(PDF), part of The Making of Melbourne resource kit, produced especially for schools by the City of Melbourne and Melbourne Day Committee.
 It includes a teachers' guide, and student materials and activity sheets.